 It is worth noting that there was an alternative arrangement to the dollar-based system put forward at the conference.
 John Maynard Keynes proposed something called the ICU (International Clearing Union) a bank that would print its own currency, called the “bancor”, exchangeable for national currencies at a fixed rate and it could also measure the balance of trade between countries.
 Keynes proposed that neither gold or national currency would be used in international trade any longer.
 However, Harry Dexter White, the American representative and a senior U.S. Treasury department official, rejected this proposal outright and said that the U.S. dollar should be used as the system’s reserve currency instead.
 America had all the leverage and so the ICU would be replaced with the IMF, an institution that reflected the interests of the U.S. more than the ICU did.

 At the time of the Bretton Woods meeting, America’s military, industrial and economic supremacy was beyond question.
+Europe, on the other hand, was burdened by empire, devastated by war, and paralysed by debt.
 Mainland America was untouched by the events of World War II and it was clearly the most stable of all the allied nations.
 Additionally, the U.S. had two thirds of the world’s gold reserves at the time (during the war many European nations exchanged their wealth into dollars and gold, depositing it in U.S. banks for safe keeping).
-As such, the United States assumed the role of the primary creditor of the system, a system that was largely engineered by the U.S. to serve its interests, based around the dollar, overseen by multilateral institutions designed and located in Washington, where the U.S. had a controlling influence and built-in veto, whose other significant members were firmly under its sphere of influence.
+As such, the United States assumed the role of the primary creditor of the system, a system that was largely engineered by the U.S. to serve its interests, based around the dollar, overseen by multilateral institutions designed and located in Washington, wherein the U.S. had a controlling influence, whose other significant members were firmly under its sphere of influence.

 Not long after the accords, the Marshall Plan would spearhead the redevelopment of Europe’s infrastructure, industry and economy, allocating billions of dollars in grants to rebuilding the continent but this came at a cost as it meant that Europe assumed a permanently deferential position in its relationship with the U.S., giving Washington the upper hand in trade, diplomacy, finance and foreign policy negotiations whenever the two crossed paths in the future.
-The Marshall Plan was done to establish markets for U.S. goods and capital to circulate in: the rationale behind it was that once Europe’s economy and infrastructure were rebuilt the demand for U.S. manufactured goods would rise, gradually increasing America’s sphere of influence in the region.
+The Marshall Plan was done to establish markets for U.S. goods and capital to circulate in: the rationale behind it was that once Europe’s economy and infrastructure were rebuilt the demand for U.S. manufactured goods would rise.
 Also, under the auspices of the IMF, the U.S. indirectly controlled their exchange rates as well (refer to the previous example of West Germany).
 If all that wasn’t enough, Europe’s gold was stored at the Bullion Depository, better known as Fort Knox, in Kentucky and at the Federal Reserve Bank in New York.

 There are numerous other examples that further demonstrate U.S. power and control in the post-Bretton Woods realignment.
 At the time, Britain and Keynes were happy to go along with Washington’s proposals at the meeting because they believed that the ‘special relationship’ between the two countries would mean that London would receive preferential treatment in the new international order (incidentally, so too did Harold Macmillan, Britain’s Chancellor at the time).
 But this was not so.
 As a precondition to Marshall Plan aid, the U.S. demanded that existing British currency controls be scrapped allowing for current account convertibility of pound sterling into dollars.
 This led to a run on the pound as foreign holders of sterling rushed to swap pounds for dollars which in turn saw Britain’s foreign currency reserves decline dramatically (the Bank of England saw $1 billion of reserves leave in the first month) leaving the country in a perilous position.
-Britain’s deferential position would again be exposed by America when, during the infamous Suez Crisis in 1955, president Eisenhower threatened to sell sterling bond holdings if Britain did not withdraw; doing so would have flooded the market with pound sterling once again and would cause yet another run on the pound leading to a devaluation of the currency that could potentially bring about economic ruin for Britain.
-If Britain pursued policies deemed not in Washington’s best interests, America had all the leverage it needed to bring it back into line.
+Britain’s deferential position would again be exposed by America when, during the infamous Suez Crisis in 1955, president Eisenhower threatened to sell sterling bond holdings if Britain did not withdraw; doing so would have flooded the market with pound sterling once again and would cause yet another run on the pound leading to a devaluation of the currency that could potentially bring about economic ruin for Britain (Chancellor Macmillan told prime minister Anthony Eden that they would be unable to bring in essential food and energy supplies if the pound was devalued).
+The Suez Crisis is widely believed by many to mark the end of Britain’s status as a major global power.
+Essentially, if Britain pursued policies deemed not in America’s best interests, Washington had all the leverage it needed to bring it back into line.

 In his book A Century of War, F. William Engdahl points out that following Congress’ approval of Marshall Plan aid to Europe, American oil conglomerates charged exorbitant prices for oil, more than doubling the price from $1.05 per barrel to $2.22 between 1945 and 1948.
 Additionally, Marshall Plan aid could not be used to build oil refining capacity either.